-- 5. Like with proceedings under the Children (Northern Ireland) Order 1995 the welfare principle is the courts paramount consideration under the Scottish legislation.
+- At the options hearing the following courses may be taken. - 1.
+Continuation (adjourned) for a maximum of 28 days. - 2.
+Proof (evidential hearing) - 3.
+Debate (a hearing on a specific point of law) - 4.
+Proof before answer (a hearing on a specific point of fact) - 4.
+It is apparent that such proceedings in Scotland are intended to be tightly managed and focussed on achieving a resolution between the parties without the need for a proof to take place.
+Case management hearings take place before a proof to help streamline the hearing and see if resolution can be reached at that stage. - 5.
+Like with proceedings under the Children (Northern Ireland) Order 1995 the welfare principle is the courts paramount consideration under the Scottish legislation.
 Adherence is also given to the no order principle.
-Private law applications regarding parental responsibility, residence and contact etc. are governed by section 11 of the Children (Scotland) Act 1995.
-In determining such matters the court "shall regard the welfare of the child concerned as its paramount consideration and shall make any such order unless it considers that it would be better for the child that the order be made than that none should be made at all."
-The wishes and feelings of the child are also taken into account, like in Northern Ireland, consistent with the child's age, maturity and understanding. - 6.
+Private law applications regarding parental responsibility, residence and contact etc. are governed by s.
+11 of the Children (Scotland) Act 1995.
+In determining such matters the court "shall regard the welfare of the child concerned as its paramount consideration and shall make any such order unless it considers that it would be better for the child that the order be made than that none should be made at all."8 The wishes and feelings of the child are also taken into account, like in Northern Ireland, consistent with the child's age, maturity and understanding.9 - 6.
 During the course of proceedings concerning children people can be appointed to safeguard the child's interests and / or provide a report on matters affecting the child.
 Such appointments can be statutory or common law.
 Reporters may be appointed under Rule 33.21 of the Ordinary Cause Rules where no formal requirements as to qualifications and experience are set out.
-It is submitted that guidance in relation to qualification and experience is also inadequately dealt with under section 40 of the Children (Scotland) Act 1995.
+It is submitted that guidance in relation to qualification and experience is also inadequately dealt with under s.
+40 of the Children (Scotland) Act 1995.
 This provision is very vague in that it prescribes only the qualifications of a reporter shall be such as the Secretary of State may prescribe and that the secretary of state may make regulations in relation to their functions.
 Unlike in Northern Ireland Scotland does not have a centralised Guardian ad Litem Agency (in relation to public law proceedings) or trust employed Court Children's Officer (in relation to private law proceedings).
 Further, various different names are given to these individuals such as "reporters" and "curators ad litem".
 As a result of this there is no prescribed form and content for reporting nor is there any fee structure.
-These reporters tend to be solicitor or sometimes social workers. - 7.
-Like in Northern Ireland litigants in person are becoming more common in family proceedings.
-Litigants in person may apply to the court to have a "lay assistant" alongside them.
-Lay assistants are equivalent to a McKenzie friend and like in Northern Ireland they are not permitted to speak on their behalf in court.
-The role of the lay assistant is limited to advice and assistance. - 8.
-Scottish family law judge Lord Brailsford has developed a draft protocol for family law cases in the Court of Session.
-The aim of the draft Protocol is more effective case management of family law cases, being introduced in the wake of the report of the Scottish Civil Courts Review.
-This is not yet part of the rules of court or a practice note, however, the draft protocol has been piloted since October 2012 and is now widely used where possible.
-The difficulty in fully following same appears to lie in the fact that the necessary work is not funded in legally aided cases.
-It should be
+These reporters tend to be solicitor or sometimes social workers.

-&lt;sup>139 Section 11(7)(a) Children (Scotland) Act 1995
+8 Section 11(7)(a) Children (Scotland) Act 1995

-&lt;sup>140 Section 11(7)(b) Children (Scotland) Act 1995
+9 Section 11(7)(b) Children (Scotland) Act 1995